jpype-project/jpype/doc/userguide.rst

 This is not the only style used by JPype users.
-Some people feel it is best to limit the number for symbols in the global scope and instead start more like numpy with a minimalistic approach.
+Some people feel it is best to limit the number for symbols in the global scope and instead start more like NumPy with a minimalistic approach.

 .. code-block:: python